Yard1/HoI4ModdingPythonScripts/README.md

 Readmes and usage instructions are included as comments in .py source files.

 Python 2.7 scripts may work on Python 3.\* but that is not guaranteed.
+Same goes for the other way around.

 Scripts included: